Back to top

 From July 2021, admins can create a Knox Workspace in legacy mode and use the premium features of both Android Enterprise and legacy mode with a KPE license at no cost.

-• Includes the maximum number of registrable devices and the validity period (not exceeding the specified value in the Knox Manage license).
+• Includes the maximum number of device assignments and the validity period (not exceeding the specified value in the Knox Manage license).

 • Provides an alert 30 days prior to the expiration date.